alexandrenpl/OME-TIFF-Batch-converter/README.md

 ## What it does

 This tool processes SerialEM montage files (.mrc + .mdoc) and converts them to:
-- **OME-TIFF files** with correct pixel size calibration and pyramidal structure
+- **OME-TIFF files** with correct pixel size calibration and pyramidal structure (always created)
 - **HDF5 files** (optional) for images >2G pixels, compatible with ImageJ BigDataViewer
-- **Reduced resolution TIFF files** (alternative to HDF5) for large images
+- **Reduced resolution TIFF files** (optional) for large images - can be created independently of HDF5

 The processing includes:
 1. Montage blending using IMOD tools (extractpieces + blendmont)
-2. Conversion to calibrated OME-TIFF with pyramid levels
+2. Conversion to calibrated OME-TIFF with pyramid levels (always created)
-3. Optional HDF5 creation for large images or reduced resolution alternatives
+3. Optional HDF5 creation for large images (>2G pixels)
+4. Optional reduced resolution TIFF creation for large images (independent of HDF5)

 ## Prerequisites